 Why do I even wonder where do my health issues come from?
 Why do I wonder why is my stomach still overheated even though I take care of it?
 Why it surprises me that my guts give me hard times and the digestion energy is lacking though I enhance it with warming up spices and healthy food?
 How do I expect a stream of fresh energy when I create so much heavy stagnation with a sticky, muddy guilt feeling?

 That is why I broke my 2 weeks coffee detox yesterday, 3 days before it ends.
 Instead of following yet another norm I just enjoyed a cup of coffee on the grey, sleepy day and allowed the caffeine particles to awaken all the cells of my body.
 And it was good.
 Easy.
 Pleasurable.
 And I don’t have to repeat it today as I am awake and refreshed without the coffee today.
 It is in the pot, spreading the aroma around the house but I don’t need it just because it’s available.
 Simple as that!
 That was again another rule I had to follow to keep me in this world of fake feelings.
 Never truly in charge of my life and never free to the fullest.
-Always within imaginary boarders that I enforced.
+Always within imaginary borders that I enforced.
 And this is my pattern I want to let go off.
 This is a habit I am changing right now.
-This is my Sankalpa, my resolve that I manifest in the present moment.
+This is my Sankalpa, the resolve that I manifest in the present moment.
 “My body and my head are healthy, I love and fully trust myself”.